What To Expect

 Orthodontic Diagnostic Records

 Orthodontic records include radiographs (X-rays), photographs and a digital scan for study models, all of which are necessary for developing the appropriate treatment plan.
 We will schedule a consultation appointment as required.
 Should additional x-rays or consultation with another dental specialist be required, we will inform you at this visit.
-This additional appointment will last approximately one hour.
+This approx appointment will last approximately one hour.
 We want to ensure that our patients leave the office with a clear understanding of their specific needs, what the treatment will consist of and how long it will take.

 Please assist us by providing the following information at the time of your first visit: